Gloria J. Nichols, WHNP

 Board Certification: Women’s Health Care Nurse Practitioners National Certification Corporation

-Associations: American Academy of Nurse Practitioners, Nurse Practitioners in Women’s Health
+Associations: American Academy of Nurse Practitioners, Nurse Practitioners in Women’s Health, Texas Nurse Practitioners, and Nurses Christian Fellowship

-Gloria Nichols, Women's Health Care Nurse Practitioner, received her initial nurse’s training at San Antonio College and went on to receive her bachelor's at UTSA.
-She later completed her Nurse Practitioners program at UT Southwestern Medical Center and completed her Master of Science in Nursing at Walden University.
+Gloria Nichols, Women's Health Care Nurse Practitioner, received her initial nurse's training at San Antonio College and went on to receive her bachelor's at UTSA.
+She later completed her Nurse Practitioners program at UT Southwestern Medical Center, completed her Master of Science in Nursing (MSN) at Walden University, and a Doctorate in Nursing Practice (DNP) from Walden University.

-Gloria landed in San Antonio in 1970 while in the Army at Fort Sam Houston and has been a Women’s Health Nurse Practitioner for over nine years at Seven Oaks Women's Center.
+Gloria landed in San Antonio in 1970 while in the Army at Fort Sam Houston and has been a Women's Health Nurse Practitioner for over ten years at Seven Oaks Women's Center.

 Gloria's particular interest in Women's Health is adolescence health care.
 She believes she has a professional responsibility to be a credible, reliable, and trustworthy source of information for the patient.
 Gloria understands women have special needs, and her goal is to help address those needs.